Your Comfort and Care

 - Next, a technician will ask you for medical information and perform preliminary tests, including a check of your vision.
 It is very important that you bring the glasses or contact lenses you use for distance vision.
 After these preliminary tests, your pupils will be dilated with eye drops.

-- Once your eyes are dilated, one of our board-certified retinal physicians will see you, review your history, and perform a complete eye and retinal examination.
-The physician may need special diagnostic tests as part of your evaluation.
+- Once your eyes are dilated, one of our board-certified retinal physicians will see you, review your history, and perform a complete eye and retinal examination to detect any flashes and floaters, torn retina, retinal detachment, age-related macular degeneration (AMD), diabetic eye disease (diabetic retinopathy), etc. The physician may need special diagnostic tests as part of your evaluation.
 After your assessment, the doctor will discuss with you your condition and possible treatments.

 - Because your eyes will be dilated when you leave, you will need a driver to accompany you to your appointment.
 We also suggest that you bring sunglasses to make you more comfortable when you go out into the daylight.
 Please note that a new-patient appointment can take 2-4 hours, depending upon the complexity of your examination and the number of tests you require.
 Please allow the necessary time in your schedule.